 Soluble fiber also has a cholesterol-lowering effect which might aid people with diabetes by lowering the risk of heart disease.

-To get the best of fiber, you need to be aware of all foods rich in fiber.
+To get the best of fiber, we need to be aware of all foods rich in fiber.
 Below you will see a list of all those foods.

-Remember with a small amount of effort and knowledge you can add fiber to your usual diet and improve the overall health, while at the same time control your high blood glucose.
+Remember with a small amount of effort and knowledge we can add fiber to our usual diet and improve the overall health, while at the same time control our blood glucose.

-As long as you include fiber foods on your shopping list and in your diet, you will for sure be on the right path.
-Always consult your doctor before making any changes to your usual diabetes treatment plan and diet.
+As long as we include fiber foods on our shopping list and in our diet, we will for sure be on the right path.
+Consulting the doctor before making any changes to the usual diabetes treatment plan and diet is a must.

-And do not forget you are stronger than diabetes.
+And do not forget, we are stronger than diabetes.